Forecasting in Excel : A Step-by-Step Tutorial with exemples

 This will generate a new line chart graph, with a new curve, which will show future predictions.

-Forecasting: How to make an Automatic Forecast?
+Forecasting in Excel: How to make an Automatic Forecast?

 For this exercise, we will select new data in our table.
 Here, we want the world data (World cases) and the number of days (Day).